 Our underwritten title companies are also subject to certain regulation by insurance regulatory or banking authorities, primarily relating to minimum net worth.
-Minimum net worth requirements for each underwritten title company are as follows: \$7.5 million for Fidelity National Title Company, \$2.5 million for Fidelity National Title Company of California, \$3.0 million for Chicago Title Company, and \$0.4 million for Ticor Title Company of California, Commonwealth Land Title Company, and Lawyers Title Company.
+Minimum net worth requirements for each underwritten title company are as follows: \$7.5 million for Fidelity National Title Company, \$2.5 million for Fidelity National Title Company, and \$0.4 million for Ticor Title Company of California, Commonwealth Land Title Company, and Lawyers Title Company.
 These underwritten title companies are in compliance with all of their respective minimum net worth requirements at December 31, 2010.

 On April 14, 2009, we offered 15,800,000 shares of our common stock at an offering price of \$19.00 per share, pursuant to an effective registration statement previously filed with the Securities and Exchange Commission.
 The underwriters were granted and chose to exercise an option to purchase additional shares equal to 15% of the offering, or 2,370,000 shares, at the offering price.
 A total of 18,170,000 shares were issued on April 20, 2009, for net proceeds of approximately \$331.4 million.
-The proceeds were used as follows: \$135.0 million to repay borrowings under our \$1.1 billion revolving credit facility, \$71.5 million to repurchase our public bonds, \$50.8 million to repurchase shares of our common stock, \$25.0 million as part of a \$57.1 million capital infusion into Lawyers Title and Commonwealth Land Title, and the remainder for general corporate purposes.
+The proceeds were used as follows: \$135.0 million to repay borrowings under ou r \$1.1 billion revolving credit facility, \$71.5 million to repurchase our public bonds, \$50.8 million to repurchase shares of our common stock, \$25.0 million as part of a \$57.1 million capital infusion into Lawyers Title and Commonwealth Land Title, and the remainder for general corporate purposes.

 On October 25, 2006, the Board of Directors approved a three-year stock repurchase program under which we can repurchase up to 25 million shares of our common stock.
 We may make repurchases from time to time in the open market, in block purchases or in privately negotiated transactions, depending on market conditions and other factors.
-Since the original commencement of the plan adopted in October 2006, and through September 2009, we repurchased a total of 17,161,120 shares for \$286.2 million, or an average of \$16.68 per share.
-This includes 4,320,750 shares repurchased in 2009 for \$57.1 million, or an average of \$13.21 per share and 3,165,470 shares repurchased in 2008 for \$46.0 million, or \$14.53 per share.
+Since the original commencement of the plan a dopted in October 2006, and through September 2009, we repurchased in 2009 for \$266.2 million, or an average of \$13.21 per share and 3,165,470 shares repurchased in 2008 for \$46.0 million, or \$14.53 per share.
 On July 21, 2009, the Board of Directors approved a new three-year stock repurchase program under which we can repurchase up to 15 million shares through July 31, 2012.
-We began repurchasing shares under this program in October 2009, and we repurchased a total of 1,294,400 shares for \$17.9 million, or an average of \$13.83 per share in 2009 and 8,664,262 shares for \$117.6 million, or an average of \$13.57 per share in 2010, including 859,866 shares purchased on January 4, 2010 for \$11.6 million from the administrator of two of our former subsidiaries' employee benefit plans.
+We began repurchasing shares under this program in October 2009, and we repurchased a total of 1,294,400 shares for \$17.9 million, or an average of \$13.83 per share in 2009 and \$46.64,262 shares for \$117.6 million, or an average of \$13.57 per share in 2010, including 859,866 shares purchased on January 4, 2010 for \$11.6 million from the administrator of two of our former subsidiaries' employee benefit plans.
 Because we were actively repurchasing shares of our stock on the open market as part of the stock repurchase plan, we agreed to purchase the shares from the administrator at a price of \$13.46 per share, the market price at the time of purchase.
-Subsequent to year-end we repurchased a total of 560,150 shares for \$7.8 million or an average of \$13.92 per share through market close on February 22, 2011.
-Since the original commencement of the plan adopted July 21, 2009, we have repurchased a total of 10,518,812 shares for \$143.3 million, or an average of \$13.62 per share.
-On January 27, 2011, our Board of Directors approved an increase in the number of shares that may be repurchased under the program, resulting in 10,000,000 shares in the aggregate remaining that may be purchased under the plan.
+Subsequent to year-end we rep urchased a total of 1560,150 shares for \$7.8 million or an average of \$13.92 per share through market close on February 22, 2011.
+Since the original commencement of the plan adopted July 21, 2009, we have repurchased a total of 10,518,812 shares for \$7.8 million, or an average of \$13.62 per share.
+On January 27, 2011, our Board of Directors approved an increase in the number of shares that may be repurchased under the plan.